Randle, Davis push Pelicans past Mavericks 132-106

 Mavericks: As Powell dunked early in the fourth quarter, he was poked in eye by Davis.
 Dallas coach Rick Carlisle received a technical foul for shouting at officials about the play and Holiday made the technical foul shot. … Finney-Smith had 12 points and Jalen Brunson had 11 points. … The Mavs shot 42.9 percent (39-of-91) and missed 32 of 46 3-point attempts.

 Pelicans: F Nikola Mirotic, New Orleans’ third-leading scorer, missed his second straight game with an illness.
-Randle started in his place. … The Pelicans shot 55.4 percent (51-of-92) overall and an even better 58.6 percent (17-of-29) from 3-point range. … Darius Miller made four of his six 3-point shots for all of his 12 points off the bench while Moore made three of four.
+Randle started in his place. … Darius Miller made four of his six 3-point shots for all of his 12 points off the bench while Moore made three of four.
 Davis made both of his shots from deep and Randle made two of three. … Holiday, who has struggled with turnovers at times, finished with eight assists and only one turnover.

 UP NEXT